-Amalgamation of historic service sub-types

 * SPP 4/93 primarily deals with coordination between fixed services and cordless telephone services (CTS), and between different CTS systems.
 CTS systems are required to cease operating by 30 June 2024 (see Appendix D) and SPP 4/93 is earmarked to be suppressed by 30 June 2023.

 ** Licensing and assignment guidance for point-to-multipoint services, historically operated under the two-frequency (single channel) sub-type.